-After the video is done to your satisfaction, post it a few days before the open house to your Facebook business page [Don’t have one?
-I can help you.].
+After the video is done to your satisfaction, post it a few days before the open house to your Facebook business page.
 If the video is posted too far in advance, people will forget.
 Boost the post in your local area with Facebook ads, ending the ads when the open house begins.

 Want to grow your email list with the right audience?
 Give away a free listing!
 Run a contest in which you offer a free listing to one lucky winner.
 The user simply enters with their name, contact information and email address.
 There should be some stipulations like, they cannot be in a current contract with another realtor, they must live in your service area and obviously, own a home.
 Check if your real estate association allows it, first.
 This is one of the best ways to grow an email list.
 [Don’t know what to do with an email list?
 Contact me.]

 Drop your commissions